4321baoxueyi/volume-visual/README.md

 The quiz component can be used to test the user's general knowledge about volume visualization techniques and their ability to efficiently use **VolumeVisual** to explore data.
 There are two general types of questions: data set related question and data set unrelated question.
 For more information about the question format and how to add them, check the README in the 'quiz-tutorial' folder.
+### Quiz image
+The 'quiz-image' folder contains the reference image used by quiz questions.
+For further details, please check